Editor’s note: This story has been updated to add that Zogenix resubmitted a new drug application for Fintepla to the FDA in late September.

 “[Fintepla] may represent an important, effective new treatment option for patients with Dravet syndrome,” the researchers wrote.

-After an initial refusal by the U.S. Food and Drug Administration (FDA) to review its application requesting Fintepla’s approval — due to incomplete submission of early studies and an accuracy problem in one clinical dataset — Zogenix announced that it is planning to reapply for approval, possibly by the end of this year.
+After an initial refusal by the U.S. Food and Drug Administration (FDA) to review its application requesting Fintepla’s approval — due to incomplete submission of early studies and an accuracy problem in one clinical data set — Zogenix resubmitted its new drug application for Fintepla to the FDA in late September.